usertech/window-env/README.md

 $ yarn window-env-envsubst build/index.html
 ```

 Typically this can be done at the start of your docker container.
+See `example/dev.sh` and corresponding Dockerfile etc.